fleschutz/csv2hpp/README.md

 csv2hpp
 =======
-**This utility converts arbitrary CSV database files into C/C++ header files.
-Afterward, include the header files in your software projects and immediately work on structured, well-formed datasets (and skip CSV file delivering, loading, parsing, converting, etc.).**
+**This utility converts CSV database files into C/C++ header files - then include the header files in your software project and immediately start to develop on structured, well-formed datasets.
+This skips data file delivering, loading, parsing, converting, etc.**

 👣 Steps
 ---------